Home » Uncategorized

 9727814896

-The goal of Figure 1 was to create an end-to-end lifecycle that integrates data management (data activation) with data science (insights discovery) and business management/innovation (data-drive value realization), and then feeds back (backpropagates?) the analytics and business outcomes effectiveness to data activation in a continuously-learning and adjusting value creation process.
+The goal of Figure 1 was to create an end-to-end lifecycle that integrates data management (data activation) with data science (insights discovery) and business management/innovation (data-driven value realization) and then feeds back (backpropagates?) the analytics and business outcomes effectiveness to data activation in a continuously learning and adjusting value creation process.

-I believe that the framework in Figure 1 is the starting point for driving that C-suite / business stakeholder and Data & Analytics team collaboration and alignment around leveraging data to deriving and driving relevant, meaningful, and quantifiable, business outcomes and economic value.
+I believe that the framework in Figure 1 is the starting point for fostering collaboration and alignment among C-suite / business stakeholders and the Data & Analytics team regarding leveraging data to derive relevant, meaningful, and quantifiable business outcomes and economic value.

 Triaging the Data-driven Economic Value Creation Lifecycle